 3 reasons to choose geoenergy for a logistics center

-Logistics companies are increasingly interested in developing their corporate responsibility by minimizing the environmental impacts of their operations.
+Logistics companies are increasingly interested in minimizing the environmental impacts of their operations.
 At the same time, energy price fluctuations are causing concerns in the economy, and trying to budget energy costs can seem more like a lottery game.
-Geoenergy offers an ecological, stable and financially sensible heating and cooling solution for logistics centers.
+Geoenergy offers a sustainable, stable and financially sensible heating and cooling solution for logistics centers.

-The pressure to move towards environmental friendliness is now being recognized at the management level and, like other industries, the logistics industry has launched concrete measures to increase responsibility and reduce the carbon footprint of operations.
+The pressure to move towards carbon neutral future is recognized in companies and, like other industries, the logistics industry has launched concrete measures to increase sustainability and reduce the carbon footprint of operations.

-Adven is a pioneer in realizing geoenergy projects in major properties in Finland.
-We have learned a lot from these projects so far.
-Here we list the three most important benefits that our customers have gained through geoenergy solutions.
+Adven is a pioneer in realizing geoenergy projects in large properties.
+We have learned a lot from these projects so far and we have listed the three most important benefits that our customers have gained through geoenergy solutions.

-1. Predictable energy costs: lower and stable heating price
+1. Predictable energy costs: lower and stable energy price

-Geoenergy production is literally on a firm footing, also in terms of cost structure: Using heat-pump technology, the energy stored in rock mass can be efficiently utilized both to heating and cooling, depending on the time of year.
+Geoenergy production is literally on a firm footing, also in terms of cost structure: using heat-pump technology, the energy stored in bed rock can be efficiently utilized both to heating and cooling, depending on the time of year.
 The electricity needed for production can be generated using green electricity at a highly predictable, fixed price.

 In Adven’s partnership model, the price of energy is essentially a fixed price for the full contractual period, which means there is no real pressure to raise prices every year.

-“For us, the price of energy is generally tied to the clean electricity used by the heat pumps,” explains Timo Koljonen, Adven’s VP of Geoenergy.
+“For us, the price of energy is generally tied to the green electricity used by the heat pumps,” explains Timo Koljonen, Adven’s VP of Geoenergy.

-2. Eco-friendliness: geoenergy an efficient way to reduce CO2 emissions
+2. Sustainability: geoenergy an efficient way to reduce CO2 emissions

 Minimizing environmental impacts has become a part of day-to-day operations in the logistics industry.
 Logistics companies are re-evaluating their fuel purchases and systematically monitoring their drivers’ driving behavior.
 When looking at a company’s operations as a whole, the type of energy chosen for its properties also bears importance.

-Buildings heated with geoenergy do very well in ecological comparisons.
-It is considerably easier to make such buildings completely CO2 neutral than properties heated using carbon-based fuels.
-Direct electricity generated using green, renewable forms of energy is typically used alongside geoenergy.
+Buildings heated and cooled with geoenergy do very well in ecological comparisons.
+It is considerably easier to make such buildings completely carbon neutral than properties heated using other fuels.
+Electricity generated using green, renewable forms of energy is typically used alongside geoenergy.

-In logistics centers that store frozen products, the condensation heat generated by the refrigeration equipment can be recovered and used to heat the building or to charge geoenergy wells.
+In logistics centers that store frozen products, the condensation heat generated by the refrigeration equipment can be recovered and used to heat the building or to charge geowells.

 This is how the solution for S-Group’s logistics center in Sipoo, for example, was realized.